Skip to main content

 Follow RESPOND

-“I trust his ability to kill me, more than I trust the system's ability to keep me safe.”
+"I trust his ability to kill me more than I trust your ability to protect me."

 Agenda